russelldmatt/brain-teasers/brain-teasers/n-dimensional-tic-tac-toe/solution.md

 - increasing
 - decreasing

-For example, here is the solution where x is increasing and y is a constant 3.
+For example, here is the winning line where x is increasing and y is a constant 3.

 <div><img src="1.jpg" class="single"></div>

-Here are a few more solutions, just so it's clear what I mean:
+Here are a few more winning lines, just so it's clear what I mean:

 <div><img src="2.jpg" class="double"></div>

 So we have 5 choices per dimension.
-We have 2 dimensions so our starting guess for how many solutions will be 5 x 5 = 25.
+We have 2 dimensions so our starting guess for how many winning lines will be 5 x 5 = 25.

-But wait, some of these solutions aren't valid.
-If all the dimensions are constant, that's not a valid tic-tac-toe solution.
+But wait, some of these winning lines aren't valid.
+If all the dimensions are constant, that's not a valid tic-tac-toe winning line.
 At least one dimension must be varying otherwise you just get a single square.
-For example, here is the invalid solution where x is constant 1 and y is constant 2.
+For example, here is the invalid winning line where x is constant 1 and y is constant 2.

 <div><img src="3.jpg" class="single"></div>

-Luckily there's a really easy way to count all the invalid solutions.
-Each one corresponds to a square in the 3x3 tic-tac-toe grid.
-So that's 9 invalid solutions.
+Luckily there's a really easy way to count all the invalid winning lines.
+Each one corresponds to a single square in the 3x3 tic-tac-toe grid.
+So that's 9 invalid winning lines.
 Let's subtract them and we get: 25 - 9 = 16.

 We're almost there.
 We need to make one last correction.
-We've counted each solution twice.
-Consider the following solution:
+We've counted each winning line twice.
+Consider the following winning line:

 <div><img src="4.jpg" class="double"></div>

 It can be described by either { x: constant 2, y: increasing } or { x: constant 2, y: decreasing }.
-Every single solution has exactly 2 ways to describe it.
-So we need to divide our solutions by 2.
+Every single winning line has exactly 2 ways to describe it.
+So we need to divide our winning lines by 2.

 $$\frac{25 - 9}{2} = 8$$

 And that's correct!

 Extending this to N-dimensions is actually really trivial.
-Each of N dimensions have 5 choices, but we need to subtract the $$3^N$$ hypercube since those are all the invalid solutions where all of the dimensions are constant, and lastly we need to divide by 2.
+Each of N dimensions have 5 choices, but we need to subtract the $$3^N$$ hypercube since those are all the invalid winning lines where all of the dimensions are constant, and lastly we need to divide by 2.
 That leaves us with

 $$
 f(n) = \frac{5^n - 3^n}{2}